Pre-Masking Check

 For more information see, GATHER_TABLE_STATS Procedure in the Oracle Database PL/SQL Packages and Types Reference guide.

 If any of the above checks fail, it is recommended to perform the remediation actions listed in the pre-masking report.
-Once the issues have been remediated, perform the pre-masking check again to ensure the masking job will complete successfully.
+Once the issues have been remediated, perform the pre-masking check again to determine if the database is properly configured for the masking job.
 Once all of the checks have passed, you can perform a masking job.

-Prior to initiating a masking job, you should perform a pre-masking check to ensure the masking job will be successful.
+Prior to initiating a masking job, you must perform a pre-masking check to determine if the database is properly configured for the masking job.
 If the pre-masking check produces any failures then you should perform the remediation recommendations.

 1. Under Security center, click Data masking.